ryananeff/bashir-ipy/blasr-comments.md

 help.
 Only recurrent mismappings have impact on downstream analyses.

 > The value of the "SW rescuing" approach is unclear.
 The manuscript says the
-> 2nd best SW score is recorded ­­ what happens when there are many equally
+> 2nd best SW score is recorded Â­Â­ what happens when there are many equally
 > good alignments?
 The alignment with the 2nd best score might be minimally
 > different.
 Or is this referring to the best alignment to a different region
 > of the reference sequence?
 If so, the explanation needs to be improved.